 2. TRIAL AT THE PALACE OF CAIAPHAS

 Because it was after dark and the gates of the Temple where they would have met were locked, certain members of the Sanhedrin, the scribes and elders, met in the southwest quarter of the city at the palace of the current high priest Caiaphas, whose name means “inquisitor.”
 Before this incident, Caiaphas had said about Jesus that it would be expedient that one man should die for the people.
 This was more prescient than Caiaphas could know.

-Trying Jesus was difficult because it was difficult to find a solid charge that would stick as the witnesses that were brought forward could not agree.
+Trying Jesus was difficult because it was hard to find a solid charge that would stick as the witnesses that were brought forward could not agree.
 The Mosaic law required at least two witnesses to agree on a charge.
 While a number of challenges and charges were directed toward Jesus, he refused to answer.
 Without proven evidence, Jesus was not obligated legally to answer.
 Caiaphas knew this.

 The case against Jesus would collapse if Caiaphas could not introduce a proven charge.
 Otherwise, the result would be greater popularity with the people for Jesus, even as embarrassment would fall upon the Sanhedrin.
 The high priest conceived a plan that would create seventy witnesses.
 He introduced his final question with the dire “Oath of the Covenant.”
 Not answering the question would be criminal; a false answer would be damnable.
 He said,

 “I adjure you by the living God, tell us if are you the Christ, the Son of God.”

-Jesus not only answered affirmatively but added that he was the Son of Man who would “sit at the right hand of Power,” an Old Testament title for God’s vice-regent on earth — a peer as it were — a divine being.
+Jesus not only answered affirmatively but added that he was the Son of Man who would “sit at the right hand of Power,” an Old Testament title for God’s vice-regent on earth — a peer as it were — of God.